 - Embedded payments and capital forecasting.
 Pay POs through Stripe Connect; see the rolling 10-month cash position with PO commitments factored in.

-What changes for a Toast restaurant
+What to measure in a Toast restaurant trial

 The honest call